rpellerin/dotfiles/README.md

 # icoutils to create Microsoft Windows(R) icon and cursor files
 # zathura is a PDF viewer
 # synaptic see http://askubuntu.com/questions/76/whats-the-difference-between-package-managers
-# xss-lock is for auto locking session after 2 minutes of inactivity

 # Gcolor3 is a useful tool that can be downloaded at https://www.hjdskes.nl/projects/gcolor3/
 ```